Obstructive Sleep Apnea in Children

 What are possible complications of obstructive sleep apnea in a child?

 Sometimes the condition can cause your child to have less oxygen in the blood than normal.
 This is because the condition can make it hard for air and oxygen to flow in and out of the lungs.
 If this pattern continues, your child's lungs and heart may have permanent damage.
 Chronic sleep apnea can also lead to poor growth and development.
+Research studies show that some children who are hyperactive, may actually have sleep apnea as the possible cause of their attention-deficit/hyperactivity disorder.

 Key points about obstructive sleep apnea in children